RouninMedia/Da3SH/README.md

 Whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the end result may be a large, awkward and unwieldy mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* are difficult to isolate and deal with separately without a suite of task-runners, compilers, transpilers operating at build-time (and sometimes even at runtime).

-The disadvantages of code-nesting approaches are:
+The disadvantages of code-nesting approaches include:

- - code-nesting breaks the classic separation of concerns (*structure*, *presentation*, *behaviour*)
+ - code-nesting brings everything together, breaking the classic separation of concerns (*structure*, *presentation*, *behaviour*)
  - two
  - three

 The advantages of code-nesting include:

- - all HTML, JS and CSS code in a single file enables portable, re-usable, extensible rich components
+ - keeping all HTML, JS and CSS code in a single file enables portable, re-usable, extensible rich components
  - two
  - three